 Low activity reported of herpetofauna in general at site.
-Most photos have not yet been analyzed, will have results to report on toads, frogs, and other herpetofauna after field portion of study is complete.
+Most photos have not yet been analyzed, will have raw results to report on toads, frogs, and other herpetofauna next quarter.

 Circumstance affecting project or budget.
 (Please describe any challenges encountered or anticipated that might affect the completion of the project within the time, scope and fiscal constraints set forth in the agreement, along with recommended solutions to those problems).